BlameTroi/ini_parser/README.txt

 Dependencies and Tooling
 ------------------------

-This is all build on a MacBook M2 using Apple's current standard Clang.
+This is all built on a MacBook M2 using Apple's current standard Clang.
 I'm transitioning from GNU Make to CMake and Ninja.
 Formatting is done every time a file is saved using Artistic Style.
-I edit with Emacs with Eglot, Treesitter, and Clangd as my LSP.
+I edit with Emacs using Eglot, Treesitter, and Clangd.
 I compile with "-Wall --pedantic-errors -Werror -std=c18" for all builds.
 Debug builds add "-g3 -fsanitize=address".